 - Immediate (Default): Changes are processed directly during the DataHandler operation.

-- Delayed: Changes are collected in the event queue (
+- Delayed: Changes are queued in the event queue (

 Configuration is done via Extension Settings → monitoringType.